Coordinator of Global Studies; Current holder of the Eugene M. Lang Professorship for Excellence in Teaching and Mentoring

 PhD, International Relations, Oxford University

-Dr. Delano received her doctorate from the University of Oxford in International Relations and specializes in the study of migration from a political perspective, specifically the role of the sending state in managing migration, the limits of cooperation at the bilateral, regional and multilateral levels, immigrant integration, and the transnational relationships between states and migrants.
+Alexandra Délano is an assistant professor of Global Studies and currently holds the Eugene M. Lang Professorship for Excellence in Teaching and Mentoring.
+She received her doctorate from the University of Oxford in International Relations and specializes in the study of migration from a political perspective, specifically the role of the sending state in managing migration, the limits of cooperation at the bilateral, regional and multilateral levels, immigrant integration, and the transnational relationships between states and migrants.

 Her book Mexico and Its Diaspora in the United States: Policies of Emigration since 1848 (Cambridge University Press, 2011) focuses on Mexican migration to the U.S. and the historical development of Mexico's diaspora engagement policies.
 Alexandra's approach is interdisciplinary, drawing from Sociology, Political Science and International Relations.